areddyraja/azimuth-nextjs/content/pages/index.md

   - section_id: call-to-action
     type: section_cta
-    title: This Is Call To Action Block!
+    title: We are hiring
-    subtitle: This is an optional description for the call to action block.
+    subtitle: We hire people who have a passion for collaboration and delivering incredible products and solutions to world-class companies.
+We are looking for innovative, passionate people who take great pride in their work.
+Apply today
     actions:
-      - label: Get Started
+      - label: Open Positions
-        url: /signup
+        url: /careers
         style: primary
-  - section_id: recent-posts
+  # - section_id: recent-posts
-    type: section_posts
+  #   type: section_posts
-    background: gray
+  #   background: gray
-    title: Latest Posts
+  #   title: Latest Posts
 seo:
   title: Akrantha | your partner in product development
   description: your partner in product development